api3dao/old-api3-docs/docs/ois/v1.0.0/ois.md

-The Oracle Integration Specification (OIS) is based on [Open API specification (OAS)](https://swagger.io/specification/), but there are some differences, so be sure to read our documentation when working on your OIS file.
+The Oracle Integration Specification (OIS) is based on [Open API specification (OAS)](https://swagger.io/specification/), but there are some differences, so be sure focus on the following documentation when working on your OIS file.

 ::: warning OAS